Azure/azure-openai-workshop/Examples/Zero_Shot_Lease_Extraction.md

 </br>

 -------
-In this demo, we'll submit a single prompt, including the task, in natural languge, with the lease to be analyzed, to one of the most powerful OpenAI models: text-davinci-003[^reference]
+In this demo, we'll submit a single prompt, including the task, in natural languge, with the lease to be analyzed, to one of the most powerful OpenAI models: text-davinci-003[^4]

 ![](images/zero_shot_lease_flow.jpg)

-Using your OpenAI Resource [How to get started with OpenAI](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal), navigate to the OpenAI playground, and submit your prompt.
+Using your OpenAI Resource [(How to get started with OpenAI)](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal), navigate to the OpenAI playground, and submit your prompt.

 ![](images/prompt_design.jpg)

 # Prompt
 **Steps:**
-User Zero shot learning to:
+Use zero-shot learning to:
 - [x] Provide natural language instruction task ("please extract these ~dozen pieces of information from the lease, e.g. Who is the landlord?
 What is the size of the property?
 And please return in the output in a clean json format.")
 - [x] Add the lease to the prompt
 - [ ] Results!